WaylonWalker/waylonwalker.com/pages/blog/pyflyby.md

 ## Commas are even supported
 _yep all the import styles are supported_

-This following example will setup auto import for both DataFrame and Series, they will both work separately.
+This following example will set up auto import for both DataFrame and Series, they will both work separately.
 I removed these from my config as I felt it was cleaner without, but it works with them.